photoprism/photoprism-docs/docs/getting-started/docker-compose.md

 - Never remove the volume from your `docker-compose.yml` file so that you don't lose these files after restarting or upgrading PhotoPrism
 - We recommend placing the *storage* folder on a [local SSD drive](troubleshooting/performance.md#storage) for best performance
+- Don't mount [symbolic links](https://en.wikipedia.org/wiki/Symbolic_link) and do not use them inside the *storage* folder

+!!! tldr ""
-- When moving your installation to another host or drive, move the *storage* folder along with it
+    When moving your installation to another host, move the complete *storage* folder along with it.
-- Never use [symbolic links](https://en.wikipedia.org/wiki/Symbolic_link) for or within the *storage* folder

 ##### /photoprism/import #####